GrantStenger/rl-finance/README.md

 - Integrate NLP sentiment analysis as feature
 - Add more indicators to model
 - Clean up README
 - Do we hold positions overnight?
+I think initially no. There are also weird jumps over holidays and weekends.
+- Take into account high, low, close, volume data

 ## Interesting Resources